 The maximum number of threads used by the pool to handle client requests.
 A value of 0 will use the pool mainloop; a value of -1 will use an unlimited number of threads.
-The default is -1 for no maximum.
+The default is 100.

 rtsp.max.sessions